HaxeFoundation/HaxeManual/md/manual/dictionary.md

 ##### nullable
 A type in haxe is considered **nullable** if `null` is a valid value for it.

+##### Static Extension
+A static extension allows pseudo-extending existing types without modifying their source.
+In Haxe this is achieved by declaring a static method with a first argument of the extending type and then bringing the defining class into context through `using`.

 ##### Static target
 Static targets employ their own type system where `null` is not a valid value for basic types.
 This is true for the Flash 9+, C++, Java and C# targets.